flowsynx/flowsynx/README.md

-# FlowSync
+# FlowSynx
-About A poly-storage engine
+A system for managing and synchronizing data between different repositories and storage, including cloud, local, and etc.